GBrachetta/guillermo/TESTING.md

 - Events automatically find their way to the corresponding grid: if events are future they render in the `Upcoming Events` grid, arranged from sooner to later in time, si the user can quickly find the next activities.
   - *Verdict: passed.* :white_check_mark:
-- likewise, when the event is in the past, they render in the `Past Events` grid, in this case organised from most recent to fartherst in time (reversed) so the user can quickly see what were his most recent activities.
+- likewise, when the event is in the past, they render in the `Past Events` grid, in this case organised from most recent to farthest in time (reversed) so the user can quickly see what were his most recent activities.
   - *Verdict: passed.* :white_check_mark:
 - Events change from one grid to the other automatically, so the user only has to input the event once and forget about them.
   - *Verdict: passed.* :white_check_mark: